 The best microSD card for your camera that you can buy right now

 Card type: microSD (With SD adapter) | Capacity: Up to 128GB | Read Speed: Up to 100MB/s | Write Speed: Up to 30MB/s | Warranty: Up to 5 years | Suitable for: Action cameras, dashcams, security cameras

-OK, so the Samsung PRO Endurance SD memory cards cost a shade more than bog-standard microSD cards with larger SD-card-sized adapter, but the pitch here includes the fact that the cards are built to withstand harsh environments, are longer lasting – hence the ‘Endurance’ moniker – and are particularly suited to use in action cameras as they can continually record at high read/write speeds (100MB/s and 30MB/s respectively).
+OK, so the Samsung PRO Endurance SD memory cards cost a shade more than bog-standard microSD cards with larger SD-card-sized adapter, but the pitch here includes the fact that these are designed to be the best memory cards for harsh environments and are longer lasting – hence the ‘Endurance’ moniker – so they are particularly suited to use in action cameras as they can continually record at high read/write speeds (100MB/s and 30MB/s respectively).
 Indeed, an industry-best of 43,800 hours of continuous video recording is promised by the highest capacity card.
 Warranties on the cards vary between two years for the lower capacity cards, to five years for maximum capacity.
 Nice.

 10. Samsung EVO Plus